ssp21/ssp21-spec/ssp21.md

 handshake mode:

 * the generation of ephemeral DH keys in all public-key modes that provide forward secrecy
-* the generation of random nonces in symmetric key modes and in public key modes that do not provide forward secrecy.
+* the generation of random nonces in symmetric key modes.

 Any secure RNG will do, put implementers should err on the side of caution and prefer one provided by the operating system, or a wrapper provided by a trusted library.

 ## Messages

-Every message at the cryptographic layer begins with a one octet message type identifier called the *Function* enumeration.
+Every message at the cryptographic layer begins with a one octet message type identifier called the `Function` enumeration.
 The remaining octets are interpreted according the defined structure of that type.

 ### Syntax